An Energy Sharing Mechanism Considering Network Constraints and Market Power Limitation: Introduction

 The rest of this paper is organized as follows.
-Section \ref{sec-2} proposes an energy sharing mechanism considering network constraints; properties of its market equilibrium are discussed in Section \ref{sec-3}, revealing the possibility of market failure, inefficiency, and instability; to overcome this problem, a price regulation policy is presented and proven to be effective in Section \ref{sec-4}; a bidding process to achieve the improved equilibrium is introduced in Section \ref{sec-5}; numerical case studies are carried out in Section \ref{sec-6}; Section \ref{sec-7} concludes the paper.
+Section \ref{sec-2} proposes an energy sharing mechanism considering network constraints; properties of its market equilibrium are discussed in Section \ref{sec-3}, revealing the possibility of market failure, inefficiency, and instability; to overcome this problem, a price regulation policy is presented and proved to be effective in Section \ref{sec-4}; a bidding process to achieve the improved equilibrium is introduced in Section \ref{sec-5}; some possible extensions are discussed in Section \ref{sec:extension}; numerical case studies are carried out in Section \ref{sec-6}; Section \ref{sec-7} concludes the paper.
 For ease of reading, we summarize our main results below:

 1) An energy sharing mechanism for networked prosumers is proposed in Section \ref{sec-2.2}.
-We prove that a unique equilibrium exists with socially optimal efficiency in a large market in Proposition \ref{Thm:prop-0} or with socially near-optimal efficiency when the GNE is a variational equilibrium in Proposition \ref{Thm:prop-1}.
+We prove that a unique equilibrium exists with socially optimal efficiency in a large market with price-taking prosumers in Proposition \ref{Thm:prop-0} or with socially near-optimal efficiency when the GNE is a variational equilibrium in Proposition \ref{Thm:prop-1}.
 Two counterexamples are given in Section \ref{sec-3.2} showing that however in general cases, there is no guarantee for existence, uniqueness, or optimality of GNE.

 2) We introduce a price regulation policy \eqref{eq:priceregulate} in Section \ref{sec-4.1}, giving rise to an improved energy sharing mechanism.
 The existence and uniqueness of the GNE under the improved mechanism are proved in Theorem \ref{Thm:prop-2}.
-Some properties of the GNE are revealed: the improved energy sharing mechanism achieves Pareto improvement over self-sufficiency in Proposition \ref{Thm:prop-3}, the price-of-anarchy (PoA) tends to 1 with an increasing number of prosumers in Proposition \ref{Thm:prop-5}, and the energy sharing price adopts a similar structure to the locational marginal price (LMP) in Proposition \ref{Thm:prop-4}.
+Some properties of the GNE are revealed: the improved energy sharing mechanism achieves Pareto improvement over self-sufficiency in Proposition \ref{Thm:prop-3}, the price-of-anarchy (PoA) tends to 1 with an increasing number of prosumers in Proposition \ref{Thm:prop-5}, and the energy sharing price adopts a similar structure to the LMP in Proposition \ref{Thm:prop-4}.

 3) A practical bidding process is presented in Algorithm 1 with proof of its convergence in Theorem \ref{Thm:prop-7}.